 - 1. Release the weight distributing bars (if used). - 2.
-Release the safety latch on the coupler. - Raise the coupler on the A-frame by turning the tongue jack until the ball is free. - 4.
-Disconnect the 7-way wire connector, safety chains, and the breakaway cable. - Raise front jacks until Tow vehicle will clear coach.
-Drive Tow vehicle away. - 6.
+Release the safety latch on the coupler. - 3.
+Raise the latch on coupler on the A-frame by turning the tongue jack until the ball is free. - 4.
+Disconnect the 7-way wire connector, safety chains, and the breakaway cable. - 5.
+Raise front jack until coupler will clear coach.
+Move tow vehicle away. - 6.
 Now raise/lower front end until coach is level. - 7.
 Lower stabilizer jacks to desired position to stabilize coach. - 8.
 Reverse procedure to hook up coach to tow vehicle.